trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 Make a list. (check it twice)

-Considering someone you expect to live with for a long time, *think carefully* about what kind of person he or she might be.
+When considering someone you expect to live with for a long time, *think carefully* about what kind of person he or she might be.
 There are essentials.
 There are also "negotiables".
 If one of you likes Michael Jackson and the other likes Coldplay, that's okay.
 If it happens